Ciara Renée

 Ciara Renée Harper (born October 19, 1990) is an American actress and musician.
-She is best known for her roles on Broadway as The Witch in Big Fish, the Leading Player in Pippin, and Elsa in Frozen.
+She is best known for her roles on Broadway as The Witch in Big Fish, the Leading Player in Pippin, Jenna in Waitress, and Elsa in Frozen.
 She played Esmeralda in The Hunchback of Notre Dame at Paper Mill Playhouse and La Jolla Playhouse.
-She starred as Kendra Saunders / Hawkgirl in the CW series DC's Legends of Tomorrow, a spin-off of Arrow and The Flash.
+In 2015, she guest starred as Kendra Saunders / Hawkgirl in episodes of CW series Arrow and The Flash, before reprising the role in the main cast for the first season of the associated series DC's Legends of Tomorrow, from its premiere in 2016.
 Her vocal type is mezzo-soprano.

 Early life

 Renée was born and raised in Harrisburg, Pennsylvania.
 She attended Central Dauphin East High School and graduated with a degree in Music Theatre from Baldwin Wallace University in 2013.